Saint Francis Service Dogs provides professionally trained dogs to people with a disability in

 rheumatoid arthritis, brain injury, amputations, paralysis or other disabling conditions.

 Service dogs are taught a wide range of commands in order to assist in the activities of

 daily living.
-They retrieve items, carry things, open doors, turn lights on and off, and bring
+They retrieve items, carry things, open doors and bring the phone, among

-provide physical assistance and seek help if needed.
-The partnership generates a strong
+and seek help if needed.
+The partnership generates a strong emotional bond between

-self-esteem, a greater sense of belonging, as well as more social interaction and a higher
+sense of belonging, as well as more social interaction and a higher quality of life.

 These observations are confirmed by medical studies.
 A 1996 study found that people with